 Soak off time: around 30 minutes

-First, heat uncooked rice in a microwave-safe bowl or bag for 1 to 2 minutes.Â
+First, heat uncooked rice in a microwave-safe bowl or bag for 1 to 2 minutes.

 DISCLAIMER: Heat time may vary depending on the wattage of your microwave.
 Please monitor your rice while it is being heated up to avoid any hazard.
 As a precaution, you can heat the rice in increments of 30 seconds at a time.

-Then fill a baggie or acetone-safe bowl part way with 100% pure acetone and place it in the bowl of rice (avoid getting rice into the bowl or baggie).
+Then fill a baggie or acetone-safe bowl part way with 100% pure acetone and place it in the larger bowl or baggie of warmed up rice (avoid getting rice into the bowl or baggie).
 Soak your nails in the gently warmed acetone along with a cotton pad or dryer sheet.
 The residual heat from the rice will activate the acetone and help to break down the dip powder naturally.
 Every few minutes, when your dip powder becomes gummy, rub your nails against the cotton pad or dryer sheet to help the acetone penetrate through the layers.

 With this technique you can save over 20 minutes compared to the traditional method!
-We've put together a full step-by-step tutorial to walk you through the hot rice method.Â
+We've put together a full step-by-step tutorial to walk you through the hot rice method.

 Pro Tip: Some of our users say applying Vaseline or cuticle oil onto the cuticle areas prior to soaking will prevent cuticles from drying out from the acetone.

-TL;DR -Â Watch the video!
+TL;DR - Watch the video!

 Soak off time: around 15 minutes